Tag Archives: Troubleshooting

 From the admin standpoint the deleted resource looks like.

-Deleted site under SharePoint admin center “Deleted sites”.
-Notice that sites are retained for 93 days, and the site is marked as Microsoft 365 group connected and with a team.:
+The site appears under “Deleted Sites” in SharePoint Admin Center (retained for 93 days and marked as group-connected with a team), and the site is marked as Microsoft 365 group connected and with a team:

 Restoring SharePoint site

-After 30 days the group got deleted, but SharePoint site is still retained.
+After 30 days the group is deleted permanently, including teams stuff, but SharePoint site is still retained.
 So we can go ahead and restore SharePoint site from the SharePoint admin center.
-Let us have a look at the site Memberships.
-You can see that the site is still owned by the m365 group – but the group does not exist anymore 🙁
+It warns us that “We couldn’t find the Microsoft 365 group connected to this site.
+Restoring the site will not restore the group.”:

 GroupId is zeroes, which is good, IsTeamsConnected if false, which is correct, but the RelatedGroupId is still the same (as if it is a channel site) and the owner is the same.

-User experience (I provided access for myself to this site as admin).
+(I provided access for myself to this site as admin).

 "Sorry, something went wrong" - "Invalid group id or group alias."